oengusio/oengusio/webhook.md

 1. marathon: this must hold the marathon short name that you specified when creating the marathon.
 This is the only required parameter (but the bot won't work without any of the other ones)
 2. donation: New donations are being sent to the channel specified.
 This is the ID of a **text channel on discord that the bot can talk in**
 3. newsub: New submissions are sent to the channel specified.
 This is the ID of a **text channel on discord that the bot can talk in**
-4. editsub: Edited submissions are sent to the channel specified. **New submissions will also be sent to this channel.** This is the ID of a **text channel on discord that the bot can talk in**
+4. editsub: Edited/deleted submissions/games/categores are sent to the channel specified. **New submissions will also be sent to this channel.** This is the ID of a **text channel on discord that the bot can talk in**

 TIP: for the best result with logging of submissions, set both the `newsub` and `editsub` fields as the `editsub` field detects new categories/games on a submission as well.